Fall Break Hours

 Access Unique Collections

-The Julian Edison Department of Special Collections houses a vast range of rare primary source materials in a number of diverse collecting areas.
+The Julian Edison Department of Special Collections houses a vast range of rare primary source materials in several diverse collecting areas.
 Check out the archival projects and digitized collections on our website, or get in touch with our curators for additional details or assistance.

 Support for Graduate Students